Saturday, 31 October 2015

 Case Study Research Design

-the past few years as a useful tool for investigating trends and
+The case study research design have evolved over the past few years as a useful tool for investigating trends and specific situations in many scientific disciplines.

 This method of study is especially useful for trying to test theoretical models by using them in real world situations.
 For example, if an anthropologist were to live amongst a remote tribe, whilst their observations might produce no quantitative data, they are still useful to science.